api3dao/airnode/packages/protocol/README.md

 The Airnode (referring to the node application) polls `AirnodeRrp` for `MadeTemplateRequest` and `MadeFullRequest` events indexed by its own identifying address (and drops the ones that have matching `FulfilledRequest` and `FailedRequest` events).

 2. A developer decides to build a contract that makes requests to a specific Airnode (we will call this contract *requester*).
-Using the `xpub` of the Airnode (which is announced off-chain) and the address of an Ethereum account they control, the developer derives the address of their sponsor wallet (see below for how this is done).
+Using the `xpub` (extended public key) of the Airnode (which is announced off-chain) and the address of an Ethereum account they control, the developer derives the address of their sponsor wallet (see below for how this is done).
 The developer funds this sponsor wallet, then calls `setSponsorshipStatus()` in `AirnodeRrp` with the address of their requester contract to sponsor it.
 This means the developer is now the *sponsor* of their requester contract, i.e., the requester contract can make Airnode requests that will be fulfilled by their sponsor wallet.